Clap Your Hands Say Yeah: 2004–2006: Clap Your Hands Say Yeah

 He soon formed a band, consisting of drummer Sean Greenhalgh, keyboardist/guitarist Robbie Guertin, and brothers Lee (guitar/vocals) and Tyler (bass) Sargent, and would frequently commute to New York for rehearsal.

-The chosen name derives from some graffiti spotted in NYC, huge letters on a wall: "Clap Your Hands Say Yeah".
+The chosen name derives from some graffiti spotted in the Gowanus section of Brooklyn, huge letters on a wall: "Clap Your Hands Say Yeah".
 Initially planned as an interim name for one show only, the moniker stuck and was never changed.

-The band started to record their material, and initially planned a four-song EP.
+The band started to record their material and initially planned a four-song EP.
 Yet granted extra studio time, more songs were written, and the EP expanded to become their self-titled debut album, Clap Your Hands Say Yeah.
 Recorded between Providence, RI and Red Hook, Brooklyn, it was made for under $5000, Produced and Mixed with Adam Lasus, and was first released – completely independently – in 2005.

 With an independent DIY and direct-to-fan ethos, the band hand-delivered copies of their debut album to stores in New York and Philadelphia, where they also developed a fanbase including celebrities such as David Byrne and David Bowie, both of whom attended their shows.
 Early social media exposure on sites like Myspace, and favorable reviews in the then up-and-coming online media, particularly from music website Pitchfork, helped Clap Your Hands Say Yeah build a constant following, a dedicated audience, and commercial success.
 "CYHSY is...deserving of the hype for what is – quite possibly – a nearly perfect album" (Billboard).

 US tours with The National, Dr. Dog, and Architecture In Helsinki followed, alongside appearances at festivals such as Lollapalooza, Coachella, Bonnaroo, Osheaga, Roskilde, Rock en Seine, and Rock Werchter, headline club shows, and performing at Irving Plaza on New Year's Eve 2005.
 Concerts, re-pressings, and further critical acclaim led to the album peaking at #26 on the Billboard 200.
 Subsequently, they licensed the album to Wichita Recordings for the rest of the world and continued to distribute directly in the US.

 Tracks from the album have been used for numerous TV shows, movies, and advertising, such as Looking For Alaska ("The Skin of My Yellow Country Teeth"), Microsoft Xbox ("Sunshine and Clouds (And Everything Proud)") and Visa ("Upon This Tidal Wave of Young Blood").